stacks-network/docs/_core/smart/cli-wallet-quickstart.md

 **Fee Rate** - The transaction fee rate for this transaction.
 You can safely set a fee rate of 1 for Testnet.

 **Nonce** - The nonce is a number that needs to be incremented monotonically for each transaction from the account.
 This ensures transactions are not duplicated.
+You can get the latest valid nonce for each account using the `balance` command.

 **Private Key** - This is the private key corresponding to your account that was generated when you created the wallet earlier using the CLI.